Anthropology

 Wood scrap: brown square

-Ephemeral Wash: diagonal black lines, no border, slanting left
+Ephemeral Wash: diagonal black lines, with border, slanting left

 Perennial stream: blue line